State functions in thermodynamics and chemistry

 One of the most important concepts in thermodynamics is that of state functions , which describe the state of a system in terms of macroscopic variables.

-These functions do not depend on how the system got to its current state, but only on the state itself.
+These functions do not depend on how the system reached its current state, but only on the state itself.

-Next, we will explore in depth what state functions are, their importance, and the main functions used in thermodynamics, such as internal energy, enthalpy, entropy, and Gibbs free energy.
+Next, we'll explore in depth what state functions are, their importance, and the main functions used in thermodynamics, such as internal energy, enthalpy, entropy, and Gibbs free energy.

-Heat a gasA state function is any macroscopic property or variable of a system that depends only on the current state of the system, without regard to the path or process by which that state was reached.
+Heating a gasWe define state function as any macroscopic property or variable of a system that depends only on the system's current state, without regard to the path or process by which that state was reached.

-This implies that if the initial state and the final state of a system are known, changes in the state functions can be determined simply by comparing the two states, regardless of how the transformation occurred.
+This implies that if the initial and final states of a system are known, changes in the state functions can be determined simply by comparing the two states, regardless of how the transformation occurred.

-For example, if a gas in a container changes from state A to state B, the state functions only depend on the values of the macroscopic variables (such as pressure, volume, and temperature) in states A and B.
+For example, if a gas in a container goes from state A to state B, the state functions depend only on the values of the macroscopic variables (such as pressure, volume, and temperature) in states A and B.

-It does not matter whether the gas expanded rapidly or slowly, or whether it was first heated and then expanded, the change in state functions will be the same.
+It doesn't matter whether the gas expanded quickly or slowly, or whether it was heated first and then expanded; the change in state functions will be the same.

 Differences between state functions and process functions

-Examples of process functions are work and heat , since their value varies depending on how the transformation between states is performed.
+Examples of process functions are work and heat since their value varies depending on how the transformation between states is carried out.

 For example, in the case of mechanical work done by an expanding gas, the value of the work depends on the process, that is, whether the expansion is isobaric (at constant pressure), isothermal (at constant temperature), or adiabatic (without heat exchange).